 In some cases, the alcohol inflames the stomach lining, preventing the body from effectively absorbing vitamins.
 Alcohol largely reduces the amount of vitamin B1 that the body absorbs from your diet.

-According to the National Institute on Alcohol Abuse and Alcoholism, excessive consumption of alcohol can reduce enzyme activity and thiamine deficiency.
+According to the National Institute on Alcohol Abuse and Alcoholism, excessive alcohol consumption can reduce enzyme activity and thiamine deficiency.
 This also includes inadequate dietary intake and thiamine absorption from the gastrointestinal tract.
 It may also impair the utilization of thiamine in the cells.

 Vitamin B1 is necessary to build enzymes that convert sugar into energy, create chemical messengers and build genetic material.
 Lack of thiamine means the brain cells cannot produce glucose, depriving the brain of energy and functionality.
 This is what leads to a person developing Wernicke-Korsakoff syndrome.